javiercarpede7-bot/SDF01-2025/README.md

-# [SDF01] Challenge: My First Repo 🚀

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Javier Carpede

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Beginner Software Developer | 🚀 Excited to Learn & Build / Learning how to code

 ---